-Growing up on a remote island meant that to get anywhere was a huge trek, and one that sadly my parents weren’t willing to make.
+Growing up on a remote Scottish island meant that to get anywhere was a huge trek, and one that sadly my parents weren’t willing to make.
 So at 17, I left home and began adventuring like I was trying to make up for lost time!

 Since then, I’ve lived and worked in the USA, Australia & Canada, and even while I was tied down to a business in the UK for half of my twenties, I took weekend trips and even DAY TRIPS to Europe.

-Back in 2015, I finally set off on my “gap year” (if a year was 18 months) – I sold my business and most of my belongings, and we set off across the world in search of adventure, weird animals, mountains, beaches and hobbits.
+Back in 2015, I finally set off on my “gap year” (if a year was 18 months) – I sold my business and most of my belongings, and we set off backpacking across the world in search of adventure, weird animals, mountains, beaches and hobbits.

 On this trip, we took in Hong Kong, Vietnam, Cambodia, Thailand, Malaysia and Singapore, and worked for a year in Australia to help fund the rest of the trip, which included New Zealand, the USA and Canada.
 You can read about all our adventures on this trip here!

-I’ve climbed mountains barefoot, snorkelled the Great Barrier Reef, worked in a crazy Australian outback pub, volunteered on an elephant sanctuary, meditated with a monk, hung out with kangaroos on a beach, road tripped the Canadian Rockies, visited Hawaii for $300, sky dived over lakes and mountains, lived in a hostel, celebrated Songkran in Thailand, spent Christmas sunbathing on a beach (well, almost), and driven a tractor & more worryingly* impressively* outlandlishly* (*delete as appropriate)… a boat.
+I’ve climbed mountains barefoot, snorkelled the Great Barrier Reef, worked in a crazy Australian outback pub, volunteered on an elephant sanctuary, meditated with a monk, hung out with kangaroos on a beach, road tripped the Canadian Rockies, visited Hawaii for $300, sky dived over incredible scenery, lived in a hostel, celebrated Songkran in Thailand, spent Christmas sunbathing on a beach (well, almost), and driven a tractor & more worryingly* impressively* outlandlishly* (*delete as appropriate)… a boat.
 In which I managed not to kill 25 people.
 Go me!

 Most importantly, I like to do everything as cheap as possible.
 I stay almost exclusively in hostels, fly with budget airlines, eat street food and take overnight buses so that I can splash out on things like sky dives and once-in-a-lifetime tours.